overwolf/overwolf.github.io/docs/topics/hotkeys-best-practices.md

 A special hotkey that toggles the application visibility by showing or hiding it.
 **Few apps are using it, as it's the only action that it can do.**

-* The advantage is that a toggle hotkey can activate your app even if it's closed, and launches your in-game app window.
+* The advantage is that a toggle hotkey can activate/launch your app even if it's closed and launches your in-game app window.
+* After the app is running, toggle it again with the hotkey will hide the window without closing it or the app.
 * Another advantage is that you don't have to register for any event.
 Just define the hotkey as "toggle" in the manifest.

 :::important